New Garage Door Installation

-When your new garage door is installed you should also get new tracks, rollers, springs and hinges.
+When your new garage door is installed, you should also get new tracks, rollers, springs, and hinges.
 But there are some extra items you can purchase to spruce up your door even more.
-Getting handles, bolts, hinges and decorative nails that compliment your door can really boost the aesthetic of it.
-Now other than the visual appeal of your door you also want to ensure the safety and functionality of it are up to par.
+Getting handles, bolts, hinges, and decorative nails that compliment your door can really boost the aesthetic of it.
+Now other than the visual appeal of your door, you also want to ensure the safety and functionality of it are up to par.
 After 1995 it became mandatory for all garage doors to have photo eyes installed.
-Photo eyes consist of two sensors on either side of your door that are a roughly 6 inches above the ground.
-The sensors have a beam that connects the two and if anything interrupts that beam connection the system will stop the garage door from closing and will revert back to its open position.
+Photo eyes consist of two sensors on either side of your door that are roughly 6 inches above the ground.
+The sensors have a beam that connects the two, and if anything interrupts that beam connection, the system will stop the garage door from closing and will revert back to its open position.
 Another safety feature installed on garages is the pressure sensitivity function.
 This function will stop the garage door from closing if there is any form of resistance.
-You can test both of these safety features, and you should regularly.
+You should test both of these safety features regularly.
 Waving something in front of the photo eyes or placing a roll of paper towels on the ground to test the pressure sensitivity are both good ways to test these systems.
-If your garage door does not revert back to the open position in either testing scenario you need to call Legacy Garage Doors because we provide repairs as well.
+If your garage door does not revert back to the open position in either testing scenario, you need to call Legacy Garage Doors because we provide repairs as well.

 Legacy Garage Doors

 With over 20 years of experience, Legacy Garage Doors is your trusted neighborhood garage expert.
 If you’re not sure about getting your garage door repaired or replaced, feel free to give us a call, and we will give you a free estimate!